-All packages received by 1 p.m. will be available for pickup at one of the three package locker locations the same day.
+All packages received by 1 p.m. will be available for pickup at one of the three package locker locations on the same day.
 Packages received after 1 p.m. will be available for pickup the next morning.

 Our package training software receives a daily data feed from UT Housing with all students assigned by residence hall.
 Each residence hall is assigned to a specific package locker location, so even if you move to a different residence hall, we’ll still be able to identify you in the system.

-Any packages received for a student that no longer lives on campus will be returned to sender.
+Any packages received for a student that no longer lives on campus will be returned to the sender.

 No. UT Mail Services does not have a process in place to properly refrigerate or store food related items.

-You can contact UT Mail Services at 865-974-6245 or email@example.com and someone will be able to assist you from 7 a.m. to 6 p.m.
+You can contact UT Mail Services at (865) 974-6245 or email@example.com and someone will be able to assist you from 7 a.m. to 6 p.m.
 Calls and emails received after 6 p.m. will be addressed the next business day.

-All students living in residence halls will have 24/7 access to the locker locations and can use their VolCard or mobile ID at the card readers to gain access from the exterior of the building.
+All students living in residence halls will have 24/7 access to locker locations and can use their VolCard or mobile ID at the card readers to gain access from the exterior of the building.
 View a map of package locker locations at maps.utk.edu.

-You need to contact UT Mail Services at 865-974-6245.
+Contact UT Mail Services at (865) 974-6245.

 UT Mail Services will contact you to determine if you wish to accept or reject the package.